Fraser family of artists: William Fraser Garden

-His watercolours have received much more attention in recent decades, and are now usually the most expensive of the clan.
-The Cleveland Museum of Art acquired a densely packed Trees and Undergrowth in 1978 (though the London dealer Christopher White.
+His watercolours have received much more attention in recent decades, and are now usually the most expensive of the clan; some remain at price levels comparable to those of his relatives, but the most appreciated far outstrip these.
+The Cleveland Museum of Art acquired a densely packed Trees and Undergrowth in 1978 (though the London dealer Christopher White).
 The Metropolitan Museum of Art in New York, which has acquired two of his watercolours in the 21st century, describes him as "One of the most remarkable watercolorists of the late nineteenth century".
 The Washington DC National Gallery of Art acquired one in 2017.
-In 2012 A great tree on a riverbank of 1892 more than doubled its high estimate at Christie's to realize £32,450, and in the same sale a version of The Bridge at St Ives, Huntingdonshire (different from that in the Metropolitan Museum of Art) realized £10,625.
+In 2012 A Great Tree on a Riverbank of 1892 more than doubled its high estimate at Christie's to realize £32,450, and in the same sale a version of The Bridge at St Ives, Huntingdonshire (different from that in the Metropolitan Museum of Art) realized £10,625.
 A third picture, Houghton Mill, near St Ives, Huntingdonshire, realized £23,750.
 At an earlier Christie's auction three watercolours by Garden realized over £40,000 in total.